How ET (Energy Transfer) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Most revenue flows into gross profit, with operating expenses (especially SG&A) taking the largest chunk after cost of revenue.
+• Most revenue flows into gross profit, with operating expenses (especially pipeline operations and SG&A) taking the largest chunk.

-- Even after significant interest expense $865M, 5.7% of revenue drops to the bottom line.
+• Even after significant costs and high interest expense, 5.1% of revenue drops to the bottom line.

 Key Takeaways

-- ET's money comes overwhelmingly from fee-based pipeline transportation and storage services
+• ET's money comes overwhelmingly from fee-based transportation and storage contracts in the midstream energy sector.

-- High gross and net margins illustrate the power of ET's scale and contract-driven business model
+• High gross margins illustrate the power of ET's scale and contract-driven business model, though net margins are moderate due to interest and non-operating costs.

-- Ongoing growth is driven by pipeline throughput, new project development, and operational excellence
+• Ongoing growth is driven by new project ramp-ups, contract renewals, and system optimization.

 Explore More Investment Opportunities